ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Returned Value**

-- A tuple contains Gini coefficient of predicted values, Gini coefficient of label values and the normalized Gini coefficient, which is the ratio between predicted Gini coefficient and label Gini coefficient.
+- A tuple containing the Gini coefficients of the predicted values, the Gini coefficient of the normalized values, and the normalized Gini coefficient (= the ratio of the former two Gini coefficients).

 **Examples**